 A3 Organisation and classification of esports in different countries

-- Classification of esports in different countries. - National bodies or organisations in different countries. - Countries to investigate (a minimum of two), e.g. UK, USA, China, South Korea, Poland, Denmark, Australia, Japan, Sweden, Germany, Singapore.
+- Classification of esports in different countries. - National bodies or organisations in different countries. - Countries to investigate, e.g. USA, China, South Korea, Poland, Denmark, Australia, Japan, Sweden, Germany, Singapore.

 A4 Global organisations and bodies involved in esports